 Beta vulgaris (60 days) Open-pollinated.
 Prized for its spectacular leaves, not its rough flattened globe-shaped roots.
 Runaway winner of the 26 varieties in our beet greens trial years back, sweet and nutty with never a hint of oxalic aftertaste, it again received high praise from our tasters more recently.
 Also a winner in appearance, with large glossy reddish-purple leaves.
 No bull, it holds quality all summer, with color intensifying as it grows, especially under cool conditions in fall or under winter cover.
-Bull’s Blood is Eliot Coleman’s red leaf of choice for winter harvest salad mixes (see p.
-230 of The Winter Harvest Handbook).
+Bull’s Blood is Eliot Coleman’s red leaf of choice for winter harvest salad mixes.
 Old variety; its name hints of 19th-century origins when beets were known as blood turnips.
 Selected around 1840 from the French variety Crapaudine for darkest-colored leaves. ②④

 2186 Bull’s Blood